awsdocs/amazon-cloudfront-developer-guide/doc_source/creating-response-headers-policies.md

 + To attach it to a cache behavior in an existing distribution, use [UpdateDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_UpdateDistribution.html)\.
 + To attach it to a cache behavior in a new distribution, use [CreateDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_CreateDistribution.html)\.

-For both of these API calls, provide the request headers policy’s ID in the `RequestHeadersPolicyId` field, inside a cache behavior\.
+For both of these API calls, provide the response headers policy ID in the `ResponseHeadersPolicyId` field, inside a cache behavior\.
 For more information about the other fields that you specify in these API calls, see [Values that you specify when you create or update a distribution](distribution-web-values-specify.md) and the API reference documentation for your AWS SDK or other API client\.

 ------